 Furthermore, unlike the United States or the Soviet Union, China chose to pursue only a minimal nuclear deterrent.
-The PRC fielded only a small number of nuclear weapons, with estimates of about 100-150 weapons on medium-range ballistic missiles and about 60 ICBMs.
-14 Its only ballistic missile submarine (SSBN) conducted relatively few deterrence patrols (perhaps none), 15 and its first-generation SLBM, the JL-1, if it ever attained full operational capability had limited reach.
-The JL-1's 1,700-kilometer range makes it comparable to the first-generation Polaris A1 missile fielded by the U.S. in the 1960s.
+The PRC fielded only a small number of nuclear weapons, with estimates of about 90 intercontinental ballistic missiles (ICBMs).15 Its only ballistic missile submarine (SSBN) conducted relatively few deterrence patrols (perhaps none),16 and its first-generation SLBM, the JL-1, if it ever attained full operational capability had only limited reach.
+The JL-1's 1,700-kilometer range makes it comparable to the firstgeneration Polaris A1 missile fielded by the U.S. in the 1960s.

-While China's nuclear force remained stable for several decades, it has been part of the modernization effort of the past 20 years.
+Although it remained stable for several decades, China's nuclear force has been part of its modernization effort.
 The result has been modernization and some expansion of the Chinese nuclear deterrent.
 The core of China's ICBM force is the DF-31 series, a solid-fueled, road-mobile system, along with a growing number of longer-range, road-mobile DF-41 missiles that may already be in the PLA operational inventory.
-The DF-41 may be deployed with multiple independently targetable reentry vehicles (MIRVs).
-China's medium-range nuclear forces have similarly shifted to mobile, solid-rocket systems so that they are both more survivable and more easily maintained.
+The DF-41 may be deployed with multiple independently targetable reentry vehicles (MIRVs).17 China's medium-range nuclear forces have similarly shifted to mobile, solid-rocket systems so that they are both more survivable and more easily maintained.

 Notably, the Chinese are expanding their ballistic missile submarine fleet.
-Replacing the one Type 092 Xia-class SSBN are several Type 094 Jin-class SSBNs, four of which are already operational.
-They will likely be equipped with the new, longer-range JL-2 SLBM.17 Such a system would give the PRC a "secure second-strike" capability, substantially enhancing its nuclear deterrent.
+Replacing the one Type 092 Xia-class SSBN are perhaps six Type 094 Jin-class SSBNs, four of which are already operational.
+They will likely be equipped with the new, longer-range JL-2 SLBM.18 Such a system would give the PRC a "secure second-strike" capability, substantially enhancing its nuclear deterrent.

 There is also some possibility that the Chinese nuclear arsenal now contains land-attack cruise missiles.
 The CJ-20, a long-range, airlaunched cruise missile carried on China's H-6 bomber, may be nuclear tipped, although there is not much evidence at this time that China has pursued such a capability.
-China is also believed to be working on a cruise missile submarine that, if equipped with nuclear cruise missiles, would further expand the range of its nuclear attack options.18
+China is also believed to be working on a cruise missile submarine that, if equipped with nuclear cruise missiles, would further expand the range of its nuclear attack options.19

 As a result of its modernization efforts, China's nuclear forces appear to be shifting from a minimal deterrent posture (one suited only to responding to an attack and even then with only limited numbers) to a more robust but still limited deterrent posture.
 While the PRC will still likely field fewer nuclear weapons than either the United States or Russia, it will field a more modern and diverse set of capabilities than India, Pakistan, or North Korea, its nuclear-armed neighbors.
-If there are corresponding changes in doctrine, modernization will enable China to engage in limited nuclear options in the event of a conflict.
+If there are corresponding changes in doctrine, modernization will enable China to employ limited nuclear options in the event of a conflict.

 In addition to strategic nuclear forces, the PLARF has responsibility for medium-range and intermediate-range ballistic missile (MRBM and IRBM) forces.
-These include the DF-21 and DF-26 missiles, which can reach as far as Guam and southern India.
-19 It is believed that Chinese missile brigades equipped with these systems may have both nuclear and conventional responsibilities, making any deployment from garrison much more ambiguous from a stability perspective.
+These include the DF-21 and DF-26 missiles, the latter of which, with a range of approximately 4,000 kilometers, is "capable of ranging targets in the Indo-Pacific region" as far as away Guam and southern India.20 It is believed that Chinese missile brigades equipped with these systems may have both nuclear and conventional responsibilities, making any deployment from garrison much more ambiguous from a stability perspective.
 The expansion of these forces also raises questions about the total number of Chinese nuclear warheads.